Bestzivvv/event-camera-colour-reconstruction/README.md

 ## Event Thresholds

-Events are generated only when the change in logarithmic brightness exceeds the internal contrast threshold of the sensor.
+Events are generated only when the change in logarithmic brightness exceeds the sensor's internal contrast threshold.

 Consequently, event density is not linearly proportional to absolute optical intensity.